MITgcm/MITgcm/doc/getting_started/getting_started.rst

 The final ``make`` invokes the `C preprocessor <https://en.wikipedia.org/wiki/C_preprocessor>`_ to produce the “little f” files (``*.f`` and ``*.f90``) and then compiles them to object code using the specified Fortran compiler and options.
-An intermediate step occurs during this stage to further process custom definitions (i.e., make simple substitutions) such as variable types within the source files.
-This additional stage is necessary in order to overcome some of the inconsistencies in the sizes of objects (bytes) between different compilers.
+The C preprocessor step converts a number of CPP macros and ifdef statements to actual Fortran and expands C-style include statements to incorporate header files into the “little f" files.
+CPP style macros and ifdef statements are used to support generating different compile code for different model configurations.
 The result of the build process is an executable with the name ``mitgcmuv``.

 Additional make “targets” are defined within the makefile to aid in the production